 Unity of invention: Do the amended claims satisfy the requirement of Rule 13?
 When considering this matter, paragraphs of Chapter 10 are applicable;

 Agreement of description and claims: If the claims have been amended, will the description require corresponding amendment to remove serious inconsistency between them?
-For example, is every embodiment of the invention described still within the scope of one or more claims? (see See Chapter 5).
+For example, is every embodiment of the invention described still within the scope of one or more claims?
+(See Chapter 5).

-Conversely, are all of the amended claims supported by the description? (see paragraphs 5.43 and 5.44).
+Conversely, are all of the amended claims supported by the description?
+(See paragraphs 5.43 and 5.44).
 Also, if the categories of claims have been altered, the examiner may draw this to the attention of the applicant if it means that the title is no longer appropriate.

 Additional Subject Matter